thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 This function takes in a [ChartModel](https://ts-chart-sdk-docs.vercel.app/interfaces/ChartModel.html) object and returns a well-formed point configuration definition.

-Here we are creating geo map for US county data so we will get to column with one column as attribute and other as measure so we are classifying them as `x` and `y` labels.
+Here we are creating bar chart so we will get chartModel with one column as attribute and other as measure so we are classifying them as `x` and `y` labels.

-To create a Leaflet version of the data set, the above-mentioned headers must be presented as columns from ThoughtSpot.
-The query on the ThoughtSpot Answer page should have all the above columns to plot a Gantt chart.
+To create a bar version of the data set, the above-mentioned headers must be presented as columns from ThoughtSpot.
+The query on the ThoughtSpot Answer page should have all the above columns to plot a bar chart.

 #### getQueriesFromChartConfig (Doc)

 This method defines the data query that is required to fetch the data from ThoughtSpot to render the chart.
 For most use cases, you do not require the data outside of the columns listed in your chart.

-This example maps all the columns in the configuration as an array of columns in the arguments.
+This example bar chart all the columns in the configuration as an array of columns in the arguments.

 #### validateConfig (Doc)

-This method use to apply any custom validation that is reqired by developer on the chartconfig and chartModel.For example u want to user have a certain input validation in some form that changing chartconfig or chartModel u can validations here.This a optional method.
+This method use to apply any custom validation that is reqired by developer on the chartconfig and chartModel.
+For example you want to user have a certain input validation in some form that changing chartconfig or chartModel you can validations here.
+This a optional method.

-In the code snippet we are checking if config is not empty.You can send your custom error message in `validationErrorMessage`.
+In the code snippet we are checking if config is not empty.
+You can send your custom error message in `validationErrorMessage`.

 #### chartConfigEditorDefinition (Doc)
-This is a optional method provided in getChartContext where you can define the cutom config editor that will be shown in settings in TS and leverage TS feature from there.It take `chartModel` and `customChartContext` as parameter and return the `chartConfigEditorDefinition[]` which contain `columnSection` where you can deifne editor column for each config axis.
+This is a optional method provided in getChartContext where you can define the cutom config editor that will be shown in settings in TS and leverage TS feature from there.
+It take `chartModel` and `customChartContext` as parameter and return the `chartConfigEditorDefinition[]` which contain `columnSection` where you can deifne editor column for each config axis.

 In the current example we are defining editor for one attribute and remaining measure column values.

 #### visualPropEditorDefinition (Doc)

-This is a optional method provided in getChartContext where you can define custom visual editor property that can levarage TS features.This will be shown in setting in TS.It takes `currentVisualProp` and `customChartContext`based on which can define the current visual prop editor.You can see type of propElement we support in [doc](https://ts-chart-sdk-docs.vercel.app/types/PropElement.html)
+This is a optional method provided in getChartContext where you can define custom visual editor property that can levarage TS features.
+This will be shown in setting in TS.
+It takes `currentVisualProp` and `customChartContext`based on which can define the current visual prop editor.
+You can see type of propElement we support in [doc](https://ts-chart-sdk-docs.vercel.app/types/PropElement.html)

 In this example we are defining radio element for applying different color in bar element and accordian for datalabels that when set to true will show `color2` which will used to select color for data labels.